Related ->> Try these Extra Crispy Traeger Chicken Wings

 I have personally made beer can chicken on the Traeger at least 50 (or more) times.
 Based on my experience, here are a few tips:

 Beer – Any kind of beer will work.
 Cider, sparkling water and soda work too.
-You’re not really getting flavor from the beer, but the liquid helps to keep the chicken inside and breast moist.
+My testing showed you’re not really getting flavor from the beer, but the liquid helps to keep the chicken inside and breast moist.

 Temperature – You can use the probe on the Traeger or an instant read meat thermometer to check the temperature.
-Always check a couple of spots, the middle of the breast and next to the breast bone are always the last to come to temperature for me.
+Always check a couple of spots.
+From my testing, the middle of the breast and next to the breast bone are always the last to come to temperature.

 Let it rest – Since you’re pulling the chicken at 160°, you need to let it rest to continue to cook to 165°.
-The resting also time allows the chicken to cool enough to handle/carve and help to retain the juices in the meat.
+I’ve found the resting also time allows the chicken to cool enough to handle/carve and help to retain the juices in the meat.

 The hot can – When you remove the chicken from the grill, you’ll need to carefully pull out the hot can.
-Use two tongs as noted above to carefully do this without spilling (or dropping the chicken) and set the can aside to cool.
+I’ve found the best way is to use two tongs as noted above to carefully do this without spilling (or dropping the chicken) and set the can aside to cool.

-The transfer – Having someone standing close by with a cutting board is helpful when transferring a whole chicken from the grill.
+The transfer – Having done it solo and with Erica, I can say that having someone standing close by with a cutting board is helpful when transferring a whole chicken from the grill.
 The last thing you want is to drop that perfectly cooked chicken!

 Instead of a beer can, you can also use a chicken roaster stand like the one shown above.
 You can pour beer or liquid into the stand to get the same effect as the beer can.